alexlobera/leanjs_OLD_NX/README.md

 ## Our Deploy and Hosting

 We use [Google's firebase platform](https://firebase.google.com/) for hosting the site.
 There is a generous free layer and so the site does not cost anything to host.
 This also allows for the rapid addition of features that you need a backend for (such as contact forms etc), for which we use [cloud functions](https://firebase.google.com/products/functions/).
-We also use the [cloud storage](https://firebase.google.com/products/storage/), which is a CDN, to keep the weight of images off the server and maintain a rapid build time.